 Gluten Proteins Can Trigger Autoimmune Disorders

 When your immune system produces antibodies against gluten, those antibodies can be misdirected toward your own healthy cells.
-Your healthy tissue–maybe the thyroid or joints–contain structures that are similar to gluten protein.
+Your healthy tissue–may be the thyroid or joints–contain structures that are similar to the gluten protein.
 The antibodies attack, mistaking the healthy tissue for gluten.
-This condition of self-attack is autoimmune disease.
+This condition of self-attack is an autoimmune disease.

 You may suffer from a wide range of health problems if you are affected by gluten.
 Whether you experience an allergic reaction or a sensitivity, the results can be severe.
 Many who have been diagnosed with a wide range of autoimmune disorders find relief after starting a gluten-free diet.